 Orchids are tropical plants, accustomed to warm, humid environments.
 As the weather cools, they need some special attention to transition smoothly from their growing season into dormancy.

-During October, it’s essential to recognize that your orchid is preparing to conserve energy for the winter months ahead.
+During October and November, it’s essential to recognize that your orchid is preparing to conserve energy for the winter months ahead.

 While they won’t need as much water or light as they did in the summer, neglecting them now could leave them vulnerable to cold drafts, overwatering, or dehydration.